 This visualization gives more insight into how the network “sees” the images.
 It places similar images close to each other — sometimes even similar images from different datasets.
 For example, take a look at the region with domestic animals.

-We see clusters of the animals with similar colors: like brown, beige and white.
+We see clusters of animals with similar colors: brown, beige, and white.
 Notice that the white horses are not far from the white sheep.
 Beige sheep are close to beige cows.
-The network located the animals in semantically meaningful clusters not only by their class and habitat, but also by their color.
+The network located the animals in semantically meaningful clusters not only by their class and habitat but also by their color.

 There is another article that uses TensorBoard for t-SNE.
 It explains the difference between PCA and t-SNE and how to use t-SNE effectively.

 In this post, we used a popular dimensionality reduction method to get an insight into how the Neural Nets comprehend the data.
 It turns out that ResNet can cluster images of various animals into meaningful groups by their class, habitat, and color.
 This shows us how much the network knows about the world we live in — and probably gives us new ideas on how to use the network knowledge in cool real-life applications!

 […] reduction algorithm such as t-SNE.
 If you aren’t familiar with this method, please, read our previous article about […]